yvandermeer/django-environments/README.rst

   filenames are used to determine which settings to import.
 If your Apache configuration allows it, you could use symlinks instead of copies.
-* The scripts directory contains the shell scripts intended to be sourced with the ``source`` command, unless they have a '.sh' extension.
+* The bin directory contains the shell scripts intended to be sourced with the ``source`` command, unless they have a '.sh' extension.